themodulecollective/OutSpeech/README.md

 # OutSpeech

-OutSpeech is a PowerShell module inspired by inspired by these articles:
+OutSpeech is a Windows PowerShell module inspired by inspired by these articles:

 - [Give PowerShell a Voice](https://learn-powershell.net/2013/12/04/give-powershell-a-voice-using-the-speechsynthesizer-class/)
 - [OutVoice](https://gallery.technet.microsoft.com/scriptcenter/Out-Voice-1be16d5e)